LouisJackman/language-x/README.md

 * Once we allow that, there's no reason not to allow LHS type inference to flow from the RHS as long as it only flows to declarations within a function, lambda, or method body and does not escape it.
-* Sylan is more opinionated than most language on how to use type annotations: all items should be 100% explicitly typed whereas all declarations scoped inside a method or function should be 100% implicitly typed.
-The language will not expose edge cases where type annotations are ever actually necessary in method or function bodies (like the "`:: Float` to disambiguate `Show`" problem of Haskell).
-This is why numbers have explicit type suffixes.
+* Sylan is more opinionated than some statically-typed functional languages on type inference; while all function-local variables can infer types, declared items in classes and packages must always be explicitly typed.
+This includes package functions, class methods, constructors, and class fields.
-* This ensures APIs and program structure is rigid and explicitly typed while expressions are concise, without boilerplate, and utterly consistent rather than making type annotations a matter of taste.
+* This ensures APIs and program structure is rigid and explicitly typed while expressions are concise and with little boilerplate.
 * This philosophy extends to lambdas; as lambdas are used locally and not for definitions (which use declared functions and methods), lambda expressions also only allow inferred types (which is why type parameter syntax is not